Understanding PE Buy-and-Build Success Factors

 The Value and Role of Data in Private Equity

-One of the most critical (and perennially frustrating) elements of integration is data, and the ability to clearly assess performance in aggregate--and in comparison--across business units.
+One of the most critical (and perennially frustrating) elements of integration is data, and the ability to clearly assess performance in aggregate—and in comparison—across business units.
 Cobbling together reports from disparate systems, or holding out until software integrations can be completed, adds risk to acquiring under-performing assets.
 Flying blind can lead to reactive adjustments, unintended consequences, and a revolving door for the management team.
-Conversely, good private equity data-intelligence allows add-ons to continue operating from day-one without disruption.
+Conversely, good private equity data intelligence allows add-ons to continue operating from day-one without disruption.

-Making the case for the importance of data, Boston Consulting Group, in an article titled “Creating Value in Private Equity with Advanced Data and Analytics,” warns “companies that choose not to use data to create value, risk hastening their own obsolescence or, at the very least, losing competitive advantage.”
+Making the case for the importance of data, Boston Consulting Group, in an article titled “Creating Value in Private Equity with Advanced Data and Analytics,” warns “companies that choose not to use data to create value risk hastening their own obsolescence or, at the very least, losing competitive advantage.”

 Integrating disparate data from acquisitions can seem overwhelming, but it doesn’t have to be.
 As outlined in previous private equity data intelligence articles, investors need the ability to access near real-time performance data across the portfolio to accurately address and overcome barriers to growth.

-The Modern Data Warehouse (a hybrid approach)
+The Modern Data Platform